AdriaandeJongh/App-Store-Asset-Uploader/README.md

 ## Requirements

 * macOS.
-* The latest version of XCode with command line tools installed.
+* XCode with command line tools installed.
 * An (editable) app.

 ## Setup

 1. Confirm that you have an editable version of your app (a version with status 'Prepare for Submission') on [App Store Connect](https://appstoreconnect.apple.com/) with every language you want to upload added to that version.
-2. Confirm that you uploaded at least 1 app preview and 1 screenshot to for every size (aka 'display target') your default locale (eg. en-US) on App Store Connect.
+2. Confirm that you uploaded at least 1 app preview and 1 screenshot for every size (aka 'display target') to your default locale (eg. en-US) on App Store Connect.
 3. Clone / download this repository.
 4. Duplicate `1.Settings-template.config` and rename the duplicate to `1.Settings.config`.
 5. Edit `1.Settings.config` and replace all variables there to match your own details.